 How Teams Apply It: Hoarding pieces slows everyone.
 Sharing leads to faster overall success.
 It demonstrates ecosystem thinking directly.

-13. Tug of War, Strategic Edition
+13. Tug of War with Strategy

 Timed interruptions change the rules mid-game: a team loses two members, gains a strategy card to move their starting position forward, or must pull one-handed.
 Teams that discuss strategy during breaks and adjust technique beat teams relying on pure strength.